ddfridley/react-proactive-accordion/README.md

 [demo] (http://react-proactive-accordion.herokuapp.com)
 # react-proactive-accordion
-A react Component that will expand and collapse it's child over a duration of time.
+A React Component that will expand and collapse it's child over a duration of time.

-Why do we need yet another react accordion?
+Why do we need yet another React accordion?
 Many accordion's don't work when the child height is initially 0, such as when the child  is not ready yet because data has to be obtained from an external source such as a database or another server.
 This Accordion is proactive and will try to expand anyway and will wait through the duration until the child get's it's data and a resulting height, then the according will expand around the child.

 This accordion is also load adaptive.
 If the system is slow to respond, times and distances will be recalculated.
 If there is a small distance to move, and lost of time, timers will be calculated not to cause unnecessary waste.